 Misaki of Kidou Tenshi Angelic Layer; not only her core circle of friends but everyone she's ever fought comes to every one of her matches, cheers for her to win (even the ones that hated her at first) and tries desperately to find out what her opponent's secret is, even though she can't accept any help during the match.

 Judai Yuki/Jaden Yuki of the Post ModernYu-Gi-Oh!
 GX.
-Originally used straight and frequently noticed and discussed by characters like Sameshima, Saiou, Asuka, Ryo, and Edo; but then deconstructed by Season 3, when the pressure of being everyone's source of strength and inspiration is finally too much for him.
+Originally used straight and frequently noticed and discussed by characters like Sameshima, Saiou, Asuka, Ryo, and Edo; but by Season 3 the pressure of being everyone's source of strength and inspiration is finally too much for him.
 His True Companions' dependence on him was the key the next Big Bad used to kill them, and Judai's heartbreak at his failure to live up to being this character contributed to his fall to The Dark Side.
 It took him a lot to pull himself back from the despair.

 Kambei from Samurai 7 is a downplayed example.
 He inspires great loyalty with words alone, and he forgives and sees worthiness where no one else would.
 He protects Kanna Village for nothing but rice.
 However, he's also jaded because of the war and so he finds Katsushiro's idealism irritating.